SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Closures
 ========

-.. named functions can be nested inside other named functions
 .. closures can have a variadic parameter
 .. closure parameters can be inout
 .. types can be inferred